contractautomataproject/ContractAutomataLib/README.md

 The directory JaMaTa contains the FMCA tool.

-Run the program and follow the instructions.
+An executable Jar is located in this directory.

 A file Readme is located in the workspace with some useful comments.